-- (i). the building/structure does not contribute make a positive contribution to the significance to the character of the conservation area; or - (ii). it can be demonstrated that the building/structure is incapable of repair and reuse; and - (iii). the demolition works form part of an approved detailed redevelopment scheme.
+- (i). the building/structure does not contribute to the character of the conservation area; or - (ii). it can be demonstrated that the building/structure is incapable of repair and reuse; and - (iii). the demolition works form part of an approved detailed redevelopment scheme.